Back to Blog

 “What is causing me to feel this way?”

 3. Review the facts; feelings are not facts.

 “When did I decide that I am not capable of (X)” or

 “Where is the proof this person thinks (X) about me?”

 4. Reframe the thought process, using the power of positive language.

 It can be very unsettling to discover that you’re experiencing imposter syndrome.
 Given the stigma around this topic, many people might feel like they just have to push through and suffer in silence.
 You don’t, and the real story is in how you face the fear to rebuild your self-belief.
 Connection and opening conversations at work are also key.
 You might even be surprised when you share your experience and people understand exactly what you are going through.

-Don’t let it hold you back from your dreams and goals.
-Get a free consultation with me to learn more about what I can do for you and how mindset coaching can help you to overcome imposter syndrome.
+Schedule a free consultation with me to learn more about what I can do for you, and how mindset coaching can help you, to overcome imposter syndrome.

 About the Author: Janel Briggs is a NLP and Timeline Therapy Practitioner on a mission to support women across Australia and Singapore in healing their professional anxieties, insecurities and imposter syndrome to build unwavering confidence and self-belief.
 The goal is to level up your life and career by learning how to to live fearless and anxiety free!
 Connect with Janel on social media via Linkedin or Instagram.